 This means that while futures are typically aligned with the spot market, premiums and high volatility events make it certain that this alignment is subject to major fluctuations.

 Instead of bothering with futures ETFs, consider taking the plunge into crypto and setting up an account with some of the leading exchanges in the industry.
-Consider the relatively small learning curve as an investment into the future of finance, where you’ll be able to get exposure to both bitcoin and a growing basket of traditional assets.
-Some exchanges only require a simple email sign up before you can purchase bitcoin.
-Otherwise, wait for the Grayscale Spot-based Bitcoin ETF, which should be coming out in the next few months.
+Consider the relatively small learning curve as an investment into the future of finance, where you’ll be able to get exposure to bitcoin, litecoin, ethereum and traditional assets.
+Some exchanges only require an email sign up before you’re able to purchase bitcoin.
+It’s crucial to become familiar with self-custody wallets in order to move coins off exchanges and avoid counter-party risk.

 Join the telegram channel for updates, charts, ideas and deals.